gdams/adoptium/content/blog/eclipse-temurin-8u362-11018-1706-and-1902-available/index.md

 ### Release Notes

-Since moving to the Eclipse Foundation, we haven't published release notes to our website.
+Since moving to the Eclipse Foundation, we haven't published release notes to our site.
 While they're not quite ready to go live yet, we expect them to be available in the coming weeks.
 Watch this space for more information!